The Death of Adolf Hitler: Further findings

 In 1963, author Cornelius Ryan interviewed General B. S. Telpuchovski, a Soviet historian who was purportedly present during the aftermath of the Battle of Berlin.
 Telpuchovski claimed that on 2 May 1945 (the day Goebbels body was reputedly discovered), a burnt body he thought belonged to Hitler was found wrapped in a blanket.
 By 1964, Marshal Vasily Chuikov similarly asserted that on 2 May, the Soviets found "a still-smoking rug" containing the "scorched body of Hitler".
 According to Telpuchovski, the individual had been killed by a (seemingly self-inflicted) gunshot through the mouth, with an exit wound through the back of the head, (Note: According to Junge, Günsche initially told her that Hitler died via a gunshot through the mouth.
 Axmann also thought this method was used.
 According to Linge and Günsche's later statements, Hitler killed himself via a gunshot to the temple.
 In 2017–2018, forensic analysis was conducted on Hitler's dental remains, which did not detect any gunpowder.) and several dental bridges were found "lying alongside the head" because "the force of the bullet had dislodged them from the mouth".
 In his 1966 book, The Last Battle, Ryan describes this body as being Hitler's, saying it had been buried "under a thin layer of earth".
 Two other badly burnt Hitler candidates were allegedly produced, including an apparent body double with the remains of mended socks; Telpuchovski also cited an unburnt body.
 Ryan was also told that Braun's body was never found and "that it must have been consumed completely by fire, and that any normally identifiable portions must have been destroyed or scattered in the furious bombardment".

-Prior to Bezymenski's book, Western historians referred to Hitler's remains as including a full mandible, as opposed to a fragment with teeth.
+Prior to Bezymenski's book, Hitler's entire mandible was implied to have been found by authors such as U.S. jurist Michael Musmanno (presiding judge at the Einsatzgruppen trial), Trevor-Roper, and Ryan.
+This is in basic agreement with Blaschke's assistant Käthe Heusermann, who stated in 1956 that she was shown a "complete lower jawbone", though it fit into a cigar box.